 20. When I met with the Superintendent and the Director of Educational Technology and Secondary Learning, the Superintendent told me that she was worried about my continuance at the District for my own well-being, as the staff really rallied against me.
 It became apparent that resignation would be the best move for me, as I had no future at the District in the long term.
 They would not tell me what allegations were pending against me.
 Looking at the big picture, and the knowledge that the Superintendent had already informed staff and community that I would not be returning, I opted to resign my position formally and move on from this awful experience.
-This was disciplinary action if I did not resign.
+This was not a resignation in lieu of termination.
+The District never threatened me with termination or disciplinary action if I did not resign.
 I chose to resign rather than continue to face a seemingly endless stream of complaints ranging from things as simple as me giving someone silent praise to false allegations of improper touching.